gridgentoo/GentooHadoop/README.md

 The sandbox option will reduce the memory settings to minimum (256MB)
 ~~~
 emerge dev-db/apache-cassandra-bin
-/etc/init.d/cassandra start      # start the DB (to be done on all cluster nodes)
+rc-service cassandra start      # start the DB (to be done on all cluster nodes)
 rc-update add cassandra          # add to boot
 su - cassandra nodetool status   # cluster status
 ~~~